 The Private Wealth & Private Client Review: United Kingdom

 The United Kingdom of Great Britain and Northern Ireland constantly strives to maintain a state of harmony between contradictory policy objectives.
-The United Kingdom maintains a level of government spending of between 40 per cent and 50 per cent of GDP by being a high-tax jurisdiction for its own nationals.
-This is illustrated by a top rate of income tax of 45 per cent, among the highest in the Organisation for Economic Co-operation and Development countries, and capital gains tax at 20 per cent (other than for residential property).
+The United Kingdom maintains a level of government spending of between 40 and 50 per cent of GDP by being a high-tax jurisdiction for its own nationals.
+This is illustrated by a top rate of income tax of 45 per cent, among the highest in the Organisation for Economic Co-operation and Development countries, and capital gains tax of 20 per cent (other than for residential property).

 However, for non-UK-domiciled persons it maintains a status as a relative tax haven, taxing only income and gains arising in or remitted to the United Kingdom, potentially allowing non-working individuals to become resident in the United Kingdom without any direct tax liability at all.
 In this way, the UK tax system works to attract non-UK persons, in particular those with capital resources or unearned income, while at the same time imposing significantly greater tax burdens on UK nationals.
-Cecil Rhodes counselled Englishmen to remember that they had won the lottery of life, but clearly did not have the twenty-first century's income tax rules in mind.
+Cecil Rhodes counselled Englishmen to remember that they had won the lottery of life, but clearly did not have the 21st century's income tax rules in mind.

 Historically, the United Kingdom has always had a significant role as a mercantile centre, reflected in the position of the City of London as a major global financial centre, and the cosmopolitan and multicultural make-up of the individuals who live and work there.
 Building on its commercial strengths, the United Kingdom has sought to maintain a benign tax regime for business, to encourage investment and fund managers, lawyers, accountants and other wealth advisers to establish business in the United Kingdom, with the country being repaid in the tax on the profits of those businesses, rather than tax on the funds or persons advised.
 It has not sought to attract funds under management into the jurisdiction, but instead to position itself as a centre for the management of such assets.
 Indeed, with so many of its remaining dependencies and overseas territories being dependent on the revenues they generate from their role as offshore financial centres, the United Kingdom could be seen to have a vested interest in maintaining this distinction.